Access, insight, and community for Black operators looking to become angel, scout and venture investors.

-Black Venture Institute is a curriculum-based program dedicated to teaching Black operators the foundational elements to become angel and venture investors.
-It is both a virtual course hosted by the Berkeley Haas School of Business in partnership with Berkeley Executive Education and an ongoing community.
+Black Venture Institute (BVI) is a curriculum-based program that teaches Black operators and executives the foundational elements to become angel, scout, and venture investors.
+It is a virtual program hosted by the Berkeley Haas School of Business in partnership with Berkeley Executive Education.
 The program enables fellows to gain access to experienced, successful investors and learn the foundations of investing, including what investors look for, how to structure deals, and how to contribute as a board member or observer.
-As part of the Black Venture Institute community, fellows will be invited to ongoing sessions with investors, technology leaders, and LPs who will share actionable insights into their professional journeys as well as share deal flow, information, and relationships.
+Upon program completion, fellows are invited to join the BLCK VC Hub community and attend sessions with industry experts sharing insights from their professional journeys as well as deal flow sessions.

 THE SPEAKERS